martyn-hash/The-link/replit.md

 ## Overview

 The Link is a comprehensive full-stack CRM and project management application designed for accounting and bookkeeping firms.
 It automates recurring service delivery through intelligent scheduling, manages client relationships, and provides a seamless client portal for communication and document exchange.
-Key features include client, contact, service, project, and communication management, with a focus on automation, compliance, and a mobile-first user experience.
-It supports automated project generation, Companies House integration for UK company data, and a multi-tenant architecture with robust access controls.
+Key capabilities include client, contact, service, project, and communication management, with a strong focus on automation, compliance, and a mobile-first user experience.
+The application supports automated project generation, integrates with Companies House for UK company data, and features a multi-tenant architecture with robust access controls.

 ## User Preferences